alexgibson/shake.js/README.md

 Dependencies
 ---------------------------------------

 Your web browser must support the `devicemotion` event for this plugin to work.
+Shake.js uses built-in feature detection to determine if it can run in your web browser.
+It will terminate silently on non-supporting browsers.

 http://dev.w3.org/geo/api/spec-source-orientation